Retailers have been rolling out the deals as of late, which means you may find yourself doing some online shopping.

-In this article, I’m going to show you some ways to shop online safely.
+In this article, we’re going to show you how to stay safe online while you shop.
 We’ll also get some tips from money expert Clark Howard.

-U.S. businesses reported 1,291 data breaches in the first three quarters of 2021.
-That surpasses the number of breaches in all of 2020 according to the Identity Theft Research Center, which tracks cybersecurity incidents.
+U.S. businesses reported 1,291 data breaches in the first three quarters of 2022, a 15% increase compared to the previous quarter, according to the Identity Theft Research Center, which tracks cybersecurity incidents.

 So let’s go over some ways to shop online safely.